thomasgassmann/eth-cheatsheets/visual-computing/main.typ

 Modify pixels on some function of local neighb.
 *Shift-invariant*: same for all pixels, $K$ not dependent on pos.\
 *Linear*: linear combination of neighb.
+*Local*: Filter is linear, if output only depends on pixels in its neighbors, not on all pixels (global)

 #colorbox(title: "Correlation")[
   Template matching: $I' = K circle.small I$